Log In

 • Because we tend to respond with the same physiological system under stress, this information is used to train the athlete's physiology to respond optimally.

-• Just as coaches give feedback about the athletes' motor skills, during the Biofeedback session, the information fed-back to the athlete helps the individual understand how the body is responding during stressful situations (challenges in sport).
+• Just as coaches give feedback about the athletes' motor skills, during the Biofeedback session, the information fed back to the athlete helps the individual understand how the body responds during stressful situations (challenges in sports).

-• Equipped with this knowledge, the athlete can correct the responses to maximize performance.
+• With this knowledge, the athlete can correct the responses to maximize performance.

 If you allow me, I will communicate with other professionals involved in your training to collect more information about your performances